-- Turn on Unknown sources to allow for installing apps outside of the Google Play Store.
+- Turn on Unknown sources to allow for installing apps outside the Google Play Store.

 - On a PC, download Kodi for Android from Kodi’s download page.
-Depending on your hardware, you need to select the right version.
+Depending on your hardware, you need to select the correct version.

 - Copy the downloaded .apk file to Google Drive or a USB drive and plug it into your Android TV.

 - Using the TV, browse and access the .apk file using the Files by Google app or another file manager of choice.
 NOTE: Be careful when choosing a file browser since copycat apps with spyware and background adware are abundant!

 - Open the .apk file to install Kodi, and follow the prompts.
 Kodi will function the same as downloading from the Google Play Store, except it will prompt you for security authorization.

 - Configure Kodi so you can see the content you have stored in the network.

 As previously mentioned, many add-ons contain content that isn’t officially licensed.
 Accessing such content could infringe on copyrights or lead to illegal use.
 The user’s responsibility is to comply with all applicable laws in their country regarding data and content.

 Frequently Asked Questions